zoxpx/pxdocs/content/reference/knowledge-base/faqs.md

 ---
-title: Frequently Asked Questions Portworx
+title: Frequently Asked Questions about Portworx
 keywords: portworx, faqs
 description: Find answers to all the most frequently asked questions about Portworx.
 Explore our FAQ today!
 weight: 5